-In reaching its decision, a Panel:
+In reaching its decision, the Panel:

-- should recognise that it is conducting a limited, paper-based, exercise and not seek to make findings of fact on the substantive issues; - may assess the overall weight of the evidence but should not seek to resolve substantial conflicts in that evidence.
-The assessment of the relative strengths of competing evidence can only be properly undertaken at a full hearing.
+- must recognise that it is conducting a limited, paper-based, exercise and should not seek to make findings of fact on the substantive issues; - may assess the overall weight of the evidence but should not seek to resolve substantial conflicts in that evidence.
+The assessment of the relative strengths of the evidence can only be properly undertaken at a full hearing.

-It is for the HPC to prove its case.
+It is for the Council to prove its case.
 Registrants are not obliged to provide any evidence but many will do so voluntarily and any such evidence should be considered by the Panel.
-However, it will rarely resolve matters at this stage, as it will typically conflict or compete with the HPC's evidence and, therefore, will need to be tested at a hearing.
+However, it will rarely resolve matters at this stage, as it will typically conflict or compete with the Council's evidence and need to be tested at a hearing.

-In applying the test Panels need to take account of the wider public interest, including protection of the public and public confidence in the profession concerned and the regulatory process.
+In applying the test the Panel need to take account of the wider public interest, including protection of the public and public confidence in the profession concerned and the regulatory process.